mochell/PiCLES.jl/README.md

    using PiCLES.Operators.core_2D: ParticleDefaults
    using PiCLES.Models.WaveGrowthModels2D: WaveGrowth2D
    using PiCLES.Simulations
-   using PiCLES.Grids.CartesianGrid: TwoDCartesianGridMesh, ProjetionKernel, TwoDCartesianGridStatistics
+   using PiCLES.Grids.CartesianGrid: TwoDCartesianGridMesh, ProjectionKernel, TwoDCartesianGridStatistics

    using PiCLES.ParticleSystems: particle_waves_v5 as PW
    using Oceananigans.Units